-These clues will go a long way towards assisting you in differentiating between books intended for the scholar and therefore, preferred when writing research papers, from trade publications or mass market publications that are intended for a general audience.
+These clues will help you tell the difference between books intended for a scholarly audience preferred when writing research papers) and trade publications/mass market publications that are intended for a general audience.

-1. Book Reviews – a very good place to start when attempting to evaluate the scholarship of a book.
-Locate book reviews on you book by entering the title of your book in MultiSearch.
+1. Book Reviews – a very good place to start when evaluating the scholarship of a book.
+Locate book reviews on your book by entering the book title into MultiSearch on the library homepage.

-2. Search WorldCat which contains the catalogs of thousands of libraries around the world and has in excess of 179 million records, as a kind of citation index by looking at the number of libraries that own the item.
+2. Search WorldCat which contains the catalogs of thousands of libraries around the world as a kind of citation index by looking at the number of libraries that own the item.
 If many libraries own it, it’s more likely to be well respected in the field.
 This is not a certainty – it is more a “weighs in favor of”.
 Looking at who owns the item can also be a clue as to its respectability that is, if mostly academic libraries own the item, it’s probably more scholarly than if mostly public libraries own it.

 3. Use Google Scholar to find book reviews and comments on your title.
 Articles are from a wide variety of academic publishers, professional societies, preprint repositories and universities, as well as scholarly articles available across the web.

 Furthermore, examine these elements of a published book:

 - Publisher - A good clue to a scholarly resource is its publisher.

 - Books from publishers specializing in the field will tend to be of better quality textually then those that don’t.

 - An examination of the publisher’s Web site can be extremely valuable in discovering the type of material predominantly published by them.
 Look for “About” and a “Mission Statement”